 Your investment goals, your risk tolerance, your income / net worth, and your time horizon for investing will all influence the final amount that you decide to invest.

 Typically, Angel Investors recommend that new Angels start with allocating 5-10% of their total investments towards high-risk investments, such as startups in equity crowdfunding.

 This recommendation is consistent with a 2017 study by the Angel Capital Association (ACA) that showed the portfolio allocation of American Angels ranged from 7% to 15% from the newest Angels to the most experienced Angels, respectively.

-Thus, if you have $100k in total investable assets - which could include your employer 401k plan, a personal IRA account, a rental property, and a self-directed brokerage account - then no more of 10% ($10k) would be suggested for early-stage investments.
+Thus, if you have $100k in total investable assets – which could include your employer’s 401k plan, a personal IRA account, a rental property, and a self-directed brokerage account – then no more of 10% ($10k) would be suggested for early-stage investments.

 Some Angels may recommend going up to 15% or even higher.
-Typically, that is only for investors that have gained significant experience already, or for those who pursue Angel Investing as their full-time profession.
+Typically, this is only for investors that have gained significant experience already, or for those who pursue Angel Investing as their full-time profession.

 Also, by starting with a smaller amount, say 5%, that leaves some available capital for you to invest in follow-on rounds.
-While this may be less common in equity crowdfunding, since the smaller investment amounts don’t likely come with pro-rata rights, there still may be opportunities to make follow-on investments in later rounds when the company is doing well.
+While this may be less common in equity crowdfunding, since smaller investment amounts don’t likely come with pro-rata rights, there may still be opportunities to make follow-on investments in later rounds when the company is doing well.

 This Angel guidance of 5-10% also aligns with the current Reg CF laws and regulations.

 Based on the current Reg CF limits, which we cover on our Reg CF limit calculator page, the amount that any non-accredited investor can invest over a 12-month period is limited based on their income and net worth.
 An Excel spreadsheet calculator is also available for download at the above link.